 The apples for this recipe are cooked into a sauce that resembles apple pie filling.
 You can use canned apple pie filling as a shortcut if you like and skip the filling preparation in the recipe.
 If the apple chunks in the filling are large, they may have to be mashed down a bit or chopped into smaller pieces.

 For the apples, I like to use Granny Smith.
-The tartness of the apples mixed with the sweetness of the glaze work well together.
-The tart and sweet flavours compliment each other in this recipe.
+The tartness of the apples mixed with the sweetness of the glaze works well together.
+The tart and sweet flavours complement each other in this recipe.

 A thermometer to check the oil temperature is an easy way to help keep the oil at 375°F so the fritters cook evenly.
 The kind that stays in the pot works best.